YunjieHu/Showcase-Page-Boilerplate/README.md

-The is a standalone showcase component for USTART
+The is a standalone showcase component boilerplate

-USTART VIP PROJECT: Mar 16
+VIP PROJECT: Mar 16